GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/v5-legacy/README.md

 - Installing Cluster Toolkit [dependencies][tkdeps] (Go, Terraform, Packer)
 - Installing the Cluster [Toolkit][tkinstall]

-Verify that your release of the Cluster Toolkit is 1.31.1 or later.
+Verify that your release of the Cluster Toolkit is greater than 1.31.1 and less than or equal to 1.37.0.

 ```shell
 gcluster --version